lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 20223, Day 5, phase two

+I hate it.
+I am not sure why, but this took me WAY longer than it should have.
+At every turn there were minor inconveniences.
+After a certain point, I was unwilling to change my data model, which, in retrospect, would potentially have helped.
+Now this works, and it doesn't even take too long, less than a second, but still.

+I definitively have learned something here, about matching ranges, and I am very certain that this, too, can be done better.
+But I am finished and all tests pass.
+So.

 ## 2023, Day 5, phase one

 Annoying, annoying, annoying.